-Math in schools has always been one year of algebra, one year of geometry, and one year of algebra (usually algebra II).
-But a new program, AGS, breaks this tradition by integrating algebra, geometry, and statistics into the same class over three years.
+Math in high schools in the Beaverton School District has always been one year of algebra, one year of geometry, and one year of algebra (usually in the form of Algebra II).
+But a new district-wide curriculum called Algebra, Geometry, Statistics, or AGS, breaks this tradition by integrating algebra, geometry, and statistics into the same class over three years.

 “AGS is horrible,” said Ben Wichser, a math teacher at Beaverton.
 “It has been a complete and unmitigated disaster.”

-While the program has some “thoughtful” and insightful instruction and a thought-out curriculum, it asks too much of students, assuming they understand concepts such as function notation and basic algebra.
-In a perfect world, this would be the case, but, many students do not fit this category.
-AGS is also word-heavy, making it impossible for non-English speakers to understand the content.
-The result is a jumble of words, patterns, and numbers, which becomes even more confusing when students’ basic math skills are not as sharp as they should be.
+While the program has some “thoughtful” and insightful instruction and a thought-out curriculum, it assumes students understand concepts such as function notation and basic algebra.
+In a perfect world, this would be the case, but many students do not fit this category.
+AGS is also word-heavy, making it difficult for non-English speakers to understand the content.
+The result is a jumble of words, patterns, and numbers, which becomes more confusing when students’ basic math skills are not as sharp as they should be.

 “The intent [of AGS] was to improve the quality of the math that kids knew, and part of it is trying to meet with the ever-changing standards.
 Our standards switched from topic-based to problem-solving, communication,” said Beaverton math teacher Jason Sarmiento.

-AGS has been challenging for teachers because it requires that they teach in a different manner.
+AGS has been requires that teachers teach in a different manner.
 It is designed to be conversational, with a heavy emphasis on story problems.
-“Students cannot look back onto a book like they would traditionally if they missed a class,” continued Sarmiento.
+“Students cannot look back onto a book like they would traditionally if they missed a class,” said Sarmiento.

-Although AGS has been seemingly a plague for teachers, vice principal Allyson Dubuque thinks otherwise.
+Although many teachers seem to dislike AGS, vice principal Allyson Dubuque thinks otherwise.
 “Our teachers are doing a stellar job.
 [I see] absolutely fantastic teaching and learning happening.
 They are engaging with really difficult math problems [and] I see that there’s been a lot of successes for students.”

-Students who succeed this year in AGS I will go on to AGS II, and eventually AGS III or a more advanced version.
+Students who succeed this year in AGS I will go on to AGS II, and eventually to AGS III or a more advanced version, accelerated AGS III.

 “AGS gives [students] the skills to be critical thinkers, and problem-solvers in landscapes that are changing very, very rapidly,” said Dubuque.